jobovy/galpy/README.rst

 ---------------------------------

 ``galpy`` supports both Python 2 and 3.
-Specifically, galpy supports Python 2.7 and Python 3.5 and 3.6.
-It may also work on earlier Python 3.* versions, but this has not been extensively tested.
-Travis CI builds regularly check support for Python 2.7 and 3.6 (and of 3.5 using a limited set of tests).
+Specifically, galpy supports Python 2.7 and Python 3.6 and 3.7.
+It should also work on earlier Python 3.* versions, but this is not extensively tested on an ongoing basis.
+Travis CI builds regularly check support for Python 2.7 and 3.7 (and of 3.6 using a more limited, core set of tests).

 This package requires `Numpy <http://numpy.scipy.org/>`__, `Scipy
 <http://www.scipy.org/>`__, and `Matplotlib